ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     - `required` attribute: This is a hint to RMs and other tools that every resource instance of this resource type must specify a value for this parameter.

+    - `reloadable` attribute: If set to 1, this is a hint to indicate that a change in this attribute does not necessitate a full stop and start to take effect, but can take effect via a `reload-params` action.

     - `deprecated` child element: When present, this element is a hint to RMs and other tools that the parameter is supported for backward compatibility only.